ahgroup/DSAIRM/auxilliary/to-do.md

 * DONE flu drug stochastic evolutionary model - DO TEXT OUTPUT

 #Further apps that could be implemented
-* More complicated HCV PK/PD (SISMID-U4-hcv3/4)
+* More complicated HCV PK/PD (SISMID-U4-3/4)
 * US using regression instead of correlation (U6-us3)
 * models with memory/dummy compartments (U9-memory)
 * discrete-time model with noise (U9-noise)
 * fitting of multiple datasets and types of data, e.g. Pawelek 2016 model
-* fitting of multiple-condition datasets, (find old R code for this)
+* fitting of multiple-condition datasets, e.g. with and without drug present (find old R code for this)
 * fitting using different likelihood approaches (instead of just SSR)